Numerical solution of a one-dimensional nonlocal Helmholtz equation by Perfectly Matched Layers: The exponentially decaying waves

 where the second identity uses \eqref{eq:barUexpKernel}, the third identity uses \eqref{eq:baruExp}, and the last identity uses the definition of Dirac delta function.
 Finally from the identity \eqref{eq:uDeltaExp}, we have that the Green's function $G_{x_0}^{\mathcal{L}_\delta}(x) $ satisfies \eqref{GF}.
 The proof is completed. \end{proof} \begin{remark} (a) Since the far field boundary condition for the nonlocal Helmholtz equation is still an open problem, we verify that Green's function $G_{x_0}^{\mathcal{L}_\delta}(x)$ is unique only by the property, and when the nonlocal interaction vanishes, i.e., $\delta\to0$, the Green's function $G_{x_0}^{\mathcal{L}_\delta}(x)$ converges to the Green's function $g_{x_0}(x)$ of the local Helmholtz equation with Sommerfeld radiation condition

 It is compatible with the asymptotic convergence property of nonlocal problems and can be proved simply by using the fact that $\tilde k\to k$ as $\delta\to0$.

-(b) We point out that the result in Theorem \ref{th:greenexpgamma} is attractive for the study of local Helmholtz equations.
+(b) We point out that the result in Corollary \ref{th:greenexpgamma} is attractive for the study of local Helmholtz equations.
 For a given positive \emph{wavenumber} $\tilde k$, the solution $u_{loc}(x)$ to the following Helmholtz problem

 can be obtained by solving the nonlocal Helmholtz equation

 where $k = \tilde k/\sqrt{1+\delta^2\tilde k^2}$ obtained by \eqref{eq:ktildekdelta}.
 This is to say, from Eq.~\eqref{eq:uDeltaExp} we have

 \end{remark}